-Consumer behavior and business practices have both changed due to the internet and social media's use.
+Consumer behavior and business practices have both changed as a result of the internet and social media's use.
 Organizations can benefit from social and digital marketing by lowering expenses, increasing brand awareness, and increasing revenues.
-The research focuses on developing newly introduced innovations that have steadily changed away from aggregate-level dispersion and investigates how growth or performance is influenced by the peculiarities of a specific social network structure.
-Muller and Peres (2019) characterize this new wave of research on innovation growth as the effect of social network structure on innovation performance.
-The introduction of digital innovations enables companies to develop much quicker, cheaper, and with a much smaller number of employees, significantly reducing the risks of increasing time and development costs, enabling companies to reduce the amount of field testing significantly.
-Finally allows them to dynamically and efficiently manage changes in target characteristics and consider new constraints that arose.
-At the same time, the impact on the digitalization of processes at all.
+The research focus on the development of newly introduced innovations has steadily changed away from aggregate-level dispersion and toward investigating how growth or performance is influenced by the peculiarities of a specific social network structure.
+Muller and Peres, (2019) characterize this new wave of research on innovation growth as the effect of social network structure on innovation performance.
+The introduction of digital innovations enables companies to develop much quicker, cheaper, and with a much smaller number of employees, significantly reduces the risks of increasing time and development costs, enables companies to significantly reduce the amount of field testing, and finally allows them to dynamically and efficiently manage changes in target characteristics and consider new constraints that arose.
+At the same time, the impact on the digitalization of processes at all stages of the product lifecycle, as well as the formation of new business lines, plays a key role.
+Internal effects are linked to the improvement of different aspects of the company's life and economic performance at the same time.
+External factors have an impact on a company's customer relationships, profitability, and market position (Kurilova & Antipov, 2020).
+Social networks facilitate digital innovations that significantly affect the outcomes and performance of the companies, transforming business models, market expansion, and new customer attraction (Hanelt, Firk, Hildebrandt, & Kolbe, 2021).
+In consistent with the past studies, following hypothesis is developed: